wehlutyk/thesis/content/3-gistr-4-results.md

 ![Susceptibility to appearance.
 ](images/gistr-computed/exp_3/feature-suscept-insrpl_child.png){#fig:gistr-suscept-feature-insrpl}

-Feature susceptibilities of words to targeting (deletion and replacement on the parent side) and appearance (insertion and replacement on the child side), binned by quartiles, with 95% asymptotic confidence intervals (Goodman-based multinomial).
+Feature susceptibilities of words to targeting (deletion and replacement on the parent side) and appearance (insertion and replacement on the child side), binned by quartiles, with 95% asymptotic confidence intervals (Goodman-based multinomial, considering each transformation as an independent measure).
 </div>

 Indeed, the analysis of feature variation can also be directly applied to word replacements (though not to deletions or insertions), and @fig:gistr-variation-rpl shows the results for the current data set.
 The plots for frequency, age of acquisition and clustering are strikingly similar to previous results.
-Here too however, number of letters has a different behaviour than previously: instead of a uniform negative bias, $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are substantially changed: both are much closer to word conservation ($y = x$) than previously, and their intersections with $\nu_{\phi}^0$ and between each other are also closer.
+Here too however, number of letters has a different behaviour than previously: instead of a uniform negative bias, $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are substantially changed: both are much closer to word conservation ($y = x$) than previously, and their intersections with $\nu_{\phi}^0$ and between each other are also closer to each other.
 In other words, the number of letters of words are better conserved in this data set than in blogspace.
 Two factors could have influenced this change of effect: first, the alignment procedure favours replacements for closely related synonyms (evaluated by their vector similarity), which could explain the fact that $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are much closer to each other and to $y = x$.